 Sir Richard Stapley

 Initially, it was administered by Miss G. Joyce Brown, Secretary from 1919 to 1968, during which time grants were awarded for a wide range of educational purposes.
 Rising inflation and cuts in public service grants in the 1970s and 1980s, however, led the Council to review the most effective use of its resources, and in 1988-89 it concluded that the greatest hardship was being experienced by those registered for a second degree or its equivalent.

 Since then, the Trust has been dedicated to supporting students pursuing Masters or Doctoral degrees, and degrees in medicine and veterinary studies.

 In recent years, Sir Richard’s initial bequest has been supplemented by the support of various donors.
-Benefactors Victor Ford and Judith Matthews left generous legacies in 1995 and 2000, respectively, which are remembered in named scholarships.
+Benefactors Victor Ford and Judith Matthews left generous legacies in 1995 and 2000, respectively, which were remembered in named scholarships.
 The Trust’s 75th Anniversary Appeal and the Millennium Appeal elicited generous responses from the Trust’s alumni, a number of whom continue to regularly support the work of the Trust.

 In the past, the Garfield Weston Foundation, the Rayne Foundation and Mrs. Jean Sainsbury have all made generous donations.
 The Trust extends its sincere thanks to all of its supporters, past and present.

 In March 2004, we published a new edition of the History of the Stapley Trust, compiled by Michael Bushby, a former secretary of the Trust, who died on 7 February 2020.